 Sanlam Growth in Healthcare Predicted

-According to figures announced, Sanlam’s short-term insurance earnings via Santam have more than doubled, and Sanlam’s personal finance and retail financial services businesses have both shown very strong growth.
+According to figures announced, Sanlam’s short-term insurance earnings via Santam have more than doubled.
+And Sanlam’s personal finance and retail financial services businesses have both shown very strong growth.

-Questioned recently on this issue, Kirk pointed out that in the mid-nineties Sanlam was a key player in the medical aid market.
+Kirk pointed out that in the mid-nineties Sanlam was a key player in the medical aid market.
 However the company, he says, went wrong (“lost its way”) by trying to introduce transformational change too fast.
 This resulted in the company losing its lead to competitors.

 Set to take over the reins of Sanlam as Sanlam group CEO in January 2016, has also been asked if he has any knowledge of a takeover bid of Sasfin by Sanlam, which he says he knows nothing about.